What is the difference between the Building Tune-up and Energy Solutions for Business?

-The incentive for Enhanced Equipment Metering is paid once we receive a Microsoft Excel file detailing the hourly pre- and post-project electrical consumption data and after the project has met the program requirements of the Small Building Tune-up Services.
+The incentive for Enhanced Equipment Metering is paid once we receive a Microsoft Excel file detailing the hourly pre- and post-project electrical consumption data and the Small or Large Building Tune-up Services project has received Final Project Approval.
 Contact your program rep or call 410.290.1202 for more information.

 Are Large Building Tune-up Services right for my facility?

 Large Building Tune-up Services could be a good option for you if your facility has: